Architecting a Modern Data Lake

 Performant

-Hadoop rose to prominence on its ability to deliver big data performance.
+Hadoop rose to prominence because of its ability to deliver big data performance.
 They were, for the better part of a decade, the benchmark for enterprise-grade analytics.
 Not anymore.
 MinIO has proven in multiple benchmarks that it is materially faster than Hadoop.
-This means better performance on Spark, Presto, Flink, and other modern analytic workloads.
+This means better performance for your Modern Datalake.

 Lightweight

 MinIO’s server binary is all of <100MB.
-Despite its size, it is powerful enough to run the datacenter, yet still small enough to live comfortably at the edge.
+Despite its size, it is powerful enough to run the data center, yet still small enough to live comfortably at the edge.
 There is no such alternative in the Hadoop world.
 What it means to enterprises is that your S3 applications can access data anywhere, anytime, and with the same API.
-Implementing MinIO edge location and with replication capability, we can capture and filter data at the edge and ship it to the mother cluster for aggregation and further analytics implementation.
+By deploying MinIO to an edge location, you can capture and filter data at the edge and use MinIO’s replication capabilities to ship it to the your Modern Datalake for aggregation and further analytics.

 Resilient